yohan-hicof/motorbike_lean_tracker/README.md

 - Add the support for bluetooth: i.e. send the files to the cellphone to then display the replay there.

+- Change the menu to allow the transfer of data to the cellphone.

+- Start the bluetooth only when we want to transfer to save energy.

+- Check the performance, the first test shows only 5 points per seconds.
+I would like to reach 10.

 Known issues